Phunbie/Phunbie/README.md

 You would find most of my datascience assignments that I have been doing from several online courses.
 * **Python libraries used:** Numpy, Pandas, matplotlib, sklearn, seaborn, keras, Tensorflow, os, Shutil

-You can view my LinkedIn profile [here](https://www.linkedin.com/in/oluwafunbi-adeneye-811301184)
+You can view my LinkedIn profile [here](https://www.linkedin.com/in/oluwafunbi-adeneye-811301184), you can also see my medium post on [how to access Jupyter Notebook offline on your phone.](https://link.medium.com/AvCKWquZ1lb)